-October 23, 2020
+October 13, 2021

 Management of the Lottery provides this Management's Discussion and Analysis of their financial performance for the readers of the Lottery's financial statements.
-This narrative provides an overview of the Lottery's financial activity for the fiscal year ended June 30, 2020.
-This analysis is to be considered in conjunction with the financial statements to provide an objective analysis of the Lottery's financial activities based on facts, decisions, and conditions currently facing management.
+This narrative provides an overview of the Lottery's financial activity for the fiscal year ended June 30, 2021.
+This Management's Discussion and Analysis is to be considered in conjunction with the financial statements to provide an objective analysis of the Lottery's financial activities based on facts, decisions, and conditions currently facing management.